Rolling Forecasts: A Guide vs. Traditional Budgeting

 Two primary problems come with measuring your business only against a traditional budget:

-- Teams start treating the budget as an end goal.
 Your budget is supposed to be a plan for pursuing specific financial outcomes for the business—a means to an end.
 But traditional budgeting incentivizes departments to sandbag the plan, requesting more money than necessary as a way to safeguard their future or spend unnecessarily toward the end of the year to hit their projected numbers.

 Rolling forecasts support a continuous planning process that eliminates these concerns.
 But that doesn’t mean you should ditch your annual plan altogether.